Robert Francis Burns: Murder of Quinlivan

 At Ararat the two men stayed at Catherine Miller's boarding-house where Quinlivan was "very sick" and "was vomiting all night".
 Quinlivan claimed he had become sick after drinking from the liquor bottle during the train trip.
 The men had been planning to continue by train to Dunkeld "to give Burns' wife some money", but Quinlivan insisted on staying at Ararat when he became ill.
-The next morning Quinlivan was feeling better and he and Burns took the train to Dunkeld where they stayed on Burns' selection.
+The next morning Quinlivan was feeling better and he and Burns took the train to Dunkeld where they stayed on Burns's selection.
 On June 19 Quinlivan went to the township and withdrew £15 from the Colonial Bank.
 After withdrawing the money the two men visited Wilson's store in Dunkeld and then proceeded to Reid's hotel at Strathmore (between Dunkeld and Glenthompson).
 Burns and Quinlivan drank at the hotel for two hours, after which they left with the intention of going to Wickliffe, a distance of 14 miles.
 This was the last time Quinlivan was seen alive by witnesses.

 By the gathering of evidence for these sequence of events, police established that Burns was the last man seen in the deceased's company "within a short distance from the spot where the mutilated body of Quinlivan was found".
 Burns wrote a letter on 6 September 1880 to Quinlivan's siblings in Coleraine which spoke of Quinlivan selecting land in Gippsland and how Burns had offered to lend their brother £100 free of interest for twelve months.
 In a subsequent letter Burns wrote to James Quinlivan stating "he had not seen or heard" from Quinlivan "since he left to interview his relations at Coleraine".